cade-gray/wedding-site/README.md

 # Wedding Website

-This was built for mine and my partner's wedding.
-View the site [here](https://wedding.cadegray.dev 'Our wedding website') This can be used as a template for future wedding websites (with proper credit) if desired.
+I built this for mine and my partner's wedding.
+View the site [here](https://wedding.cadegray.dev 'Our wedding website') This can be used as a template for other couple's future wedding websites if desired (with at least some sort of credit).
+The app is built using SvelteKit and implements the static adaptor, so this can be deployed as a SPA with static files.
-This is built using SvelteKit and interacts with an API that I built using expressjs which interacts with a mysql DB on planetscale.
+It interacts with an API that I built using ExpressJS which interacts with a MySQL DB on PlanetScale.
+I have it deployed on my person digital ocean droplet on a nginx server block.
-A video explainging the process of building this will be made in the future and posted on my youtube channel.
+A video explaining the process of building this will be made in the future and posted on my youtube channel.

 ## Developing